-There are various different reproductive strategies present among animals as well as among plants.
-All the reproductive strategies can be categorized into two types; sexual and asexual reproduction.
-The most common reproduction method is the sexual reproduction, where male gamete (sperm) and female gamete (ovum) are required to produce a haploid gamete by fertilization.
-Once the diploid gamete is formed, it develops into a new multicellular organism through the mitotic division.
-Most organisms including human can produce offspring by sexual reproduction.
-During the asexual reproduction, identical cells are produced only through the mitosis.
-Meiosis does not occur during the asexual reproduction.
+All reproductive strategies can be categorized into two main types: sexual and asexual reproduction.
+The most common reproduction method is sexual reproduction in which male and female gametes unite with each other in order to produce a diploid zygote.
+Hence, this is the process called fertilization.
+After fertilization and formation of the zygote, zygote develops into a new multicellular organism through mitotic division.
+Most organisms including human can produce offspring via sexual reproduction.
+On the other hand, asexual reproduction does not need two parents and gametes.
+Asexual reproduction produces genetically identical offspring via mitosis.
+Moreover, meiosis does not occur during asexual reproduction.
 Parthenogenesis and hermaphroditism are two different forms of reproductive strategies.
-These are more like incomplete forms of sexual reproduction as they lack certain characteristic features of true sexual reproduction process.
-However, both these reproductive forms are good adaptations for certain organisms, which indeed needed to protect their race.
+These are more like incomplete forms of sexual reproduction as they lack certain characteristic features of the true sexual reproduction process.
+However, both these reproductive forms are good adaptations for certain organisms.

 What is Parthenogenesis?

 Parthenogenesis is a different form of asexual reproduction method commonly found among many arthropods.
 In this process, the females are able to produce offspring from their unfertilized eggs.
 Thus, fertilization does not occur during parthenogenesis.
 Also, male gametes do not participate in parthenogenesis.

 Some organisms are entirely parthenogenic whereas some organisms are able to produce offspring through parthenogenesis as well as through sexual reproduction.
 For example, the queen honey bee can store sperms and has control over the release of sperms, which fertilize her own eggs.
 If sperms are released, the fertilized eggs always develop into worker female bees and other queens.
 On the other hand, if no sperms are released, unfertilized eggs develop into male bees known as drones.
 In vertebrates, parthenogenesis occurs among certain species of lizards.